SiGiL-Cpp/CppCraft/pages/02-types.md

 #### std::array

-The modern way to declare an array is with `std::array<type, N>`.
+The modern way to declare an array is with `std::array<Type, N>`.
 This second form is more consistent and generally clearer.

 For instance: `std::array<float, 3uz>`, or `std::array<char, 250uz>`.